redis/node-redis/README.md

 Client will emit `unsubscribe` in response to a `UNSUBSCRIBE` command.
 Listeners are passed the channel name as `channel` and the new count of subscriptions for this client as `count`.
-When `count` is 0, this client has left pub/sub mode and no more pub/sub events will be emitted.
+When `count` is 0, this client has left subscriber mode and no more subscriber events will be emitted.

 ### "punsubscribe" (pattern, count)

 Client will emit `punsubscribe` in response to a `PUNSUBSCRIBE` command.
 Listeners are passed the channel name as `channel` and the new count of subscriptions for this client as `count`.
-When `count` is 0, this client has left pub/sub mode and no more pub/sub events will be emitted.
+When `count` is 0, this client has left subscriber mode and no more subscriber events will be emitted.

 ## client.multi([commands])